 Something went wrong (in the best way) when I recently ordered a few clematis vines to add to my garden.
 I was in the mood to add a few fantastic climbing vines to my garden.
-I was expecting 4 plants.
-But when the boxes arrived, I somehow got 16 (this is obviously not a complaint, just a statement of oopsy fact).
+I was expecting four plants.
+But when the boxes arrived, I somehow got 16 (this is obviously not a complaint, just a statement of oopsy-daisy fact).

 1) Plant Clematis vine near a container garden and let it scramble through other textural plants.